-- (c) In addition to foreign exchange losses, the peso decline and the related economic recession in Mexico contributed significantly to the operating losses experienced by the Company's Mexican operations of \$17.0 million, \$8.2 million and \$3.2 million for fiscal years 1995 and 1996 and the six months ended March 30, 1996, respectively.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations." - (d) Reflects \$2.2 million (or \$1.3 million or \$0.05 per share net of tax effect) of income arising from the final settlement of claims resulting from a January 1992 fire at the Company's prepared foods plant. - (e) The Company does not include income or losses from its Mexican operations in its determination of taxable income for U.S. income tax purposes based upon its determination that such earnings will be indefinitely reinvested in Mexico.
+- (b) On July 5, 1995, the Company acquired certain assets of a group of five chicken companies located near Queretaro, Mexico for approximately \$35.3 million.
+The acquisition has been accounted for as a purchase, and the results of operations for this acquisition have been included in the Company's consolidated results of operations since the acquisition date. - (c) In addition to foreign exchange losses, the peso decline and the related economic recession in Mexico contributed significantly to the operating losses experienced by the Company's Mexican operations of \$17.0 million, \$8.2 million and \$3.2 million for fiscal years 1995 and 1996 and the six months ended March 30, 1996, respectively.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations." - (d) Reflects \$2.2 million (or \$1.3 million or \$0.05 per share net of tax effect) of income arising from the final settlement of claims resulting from a January 1992 fire at the Company's prepared foods plant. (e) The Company does not include income or losses from its Mexican operations - (e) The Company does not include income or losses from its Mexican operations in its determination of taxable income for U.S. income tax purposes based upon its determination that such earnings will be indefinitely reinvested in Mexico.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations" and Note D of the Consolidated Financial Statements of the Company. - (f) "EBITDA" is defined as the sum of operating income (loss) and depreciation and amortization (excluding amortization of capitalized financing costs).
 EBITDA should not be considered as an alternative to, or more meaningful than, net income as a measure of the Company's operating performance or cash flows as a measure of the Company's liquidity.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 EBITDA is presented here not as an alternative measure of operating results or liquidity, but rather to provide additional information related to the Company's debt service ability.
 Certain restrictive covenants contained in agreements relating to the Company's indebtedness are based on the Company's EBITDA, subject to certain adjustments.